 The exact purpose of the virtual assistant could be anything.
 An enterprise conversational AI for marketing and customer service teams to automate conversations, a healthcare virtual assistant for hospitals to triage patients more effectively, or a virtual assistant for clinicians to manage medical knowledge better.
 They all need a significant number of users to engage with in order to justify their value to the organization.

-This is why it is important to promote your chatbot as it is being deployed to as many users as possible.
-We covered some of the common ways to promote chatbots, especially those deployed on the Facebook Messenger platform.
+This is why it is important to promote your virtual assistant as it is being deployed to as many users as possible.
+We covered some of the common ways to promote virtual assistants, especially those deployed on the Facebook Messenger platform.
 Here are more ways to augment your strategies for promotion.

 1) Make use of offline channels frequented by users

-Take the use case of a few chatbots we deployed for a hospital in Singapore.
+Take the use case of a few virtual assistants we deployed for a hospital in Singapore.
 They were already using an online service for parents and caregivers to seek advice for common paediatric conditions in children.
-When we developed the live chat and chatbot solutions for this service, we also encouraged user adoption by promoting the bot on offline channels like posters.
-Patients and parents waiting in the emergency room could simply scan the poster for the QR code to start using the chatbot.
-The poster also included information on what the chatbot could help them with.
-For another use case, patients could also easy load WhatsApp to start communicating with the contact centre agent.
+When we developed this service’s live chat and virtual assistant solutions, we also encouraged user adoption by promoting the bot on offline channels like posters.
+Patients and parents waiting in the emergency room could scan the poster for the QR code to start using the virtual assistant.
+The poster also included information on what the virtual assistant could help them with.
+For another use case, patients could also easily load WhatsApp to start communicating with the contact centre agent.

 2) Add a link to the bot in email signatures, website banners and mobile apps